Lypsilonx/FediMatch/README.md

 # FediMatch
-Dating for the Fediverse.
+Explore the Fediverse.

-Meet interesting people on Mastodon & co. via an intuitive swiping interface.
+Meet interesting people on Mastodon & co. via an intuitive swiping interface in this new Fediverse client.
 Filter, match, chat and express yourself!

 ## Functionality
 - **Swiping**: Swipe left to pass, swipe right to like, swipe up to superlike.